maxence-charriere/go-app/README.md

 Issues:

-- Go wasm currently triggers out of memory errors on mobile platforms.
-This should be fixed with Go 1.12.
+- Go wasm currently triggers out of memory errors on mobile platforms (https://github.com/golang/go/issues/27462).
-- Edge support is worked on.
+- Edge does not support `TextEncoder` which is used by the javascript support file.